looker-open-source/looker-load-testing/nuke-from-orbit/README.md

 ### Activate Your gcloud Service Account

-You will need to activate the service account using the credentials file you generated above:
+If using a service account to login to `gcloud`, then you will need to activate the service account using the credentials file generated above:

     $ gcloud auth activate-service-account foobar@myproject.iam.gserviceaccount.com --key-file path/to/credentials.json